 Hand therapists are occupational or physiotherapists who specialise in the management of hand and upper limb injuries.
 This means that we have a precise focus and understanding of how best to help you with the rehabilitation of your hand, wrist, elbow and / or shoulder problem.
 Specialisation means that we have an understanding of upper limb anatomy, pathology, and treatment that generic, all round health professionals simply cannot provide.

 You may have recently had surgery, or suffered an injury on the sporting field, at work, or at home.
-As Certified Hand Therapists, we can evaluate and treat almost any condition related to the upper extremity.
+As Accredited Hand Therapists as awarded by the Australian Hand Therapy Association, we can evaluate and treat almost any condition related to the upper extremity.
 We work alongside some of Melbourne’s best hand surgeons, and with them have developed specific rehabilitation programs for many common surgeries and diagnoses.

 - Splinting.
 A keystone of what we can do, splints are made out of thermoplastic or neoprene, and are custom fitted to ensure they are comfortable and supportive.
 Splints can be used to rest an inflamed joint, to permit healing of a fracture or sprain, or to protect an injury from further hurt.